greg0ire/switch/readme.markdown

 ## switch-init
 **switch-init** project [ --type=symfony ]

-This will create the shell snippets
+This will create the shell snippets, and you should run it at least once, from the directory of your first project, before invoking the `switch` function.
+You can get more help about this command with `switch-init.py --help`

 ## switch
 **switch** [project]